Burberry: 2010s

+2020s

+In February 2020 Burberry was forced to close 24 of its 64 Chinese mainland stores because of the COVID-19 pandemic.
+By July 2020, the company announced it would cut 500 jobs worldwide, including 150 in its UK head offices, in an effort to save £55 million following a reduction in sales due to the COVID-19 pandemic.
 In 2021, Burberry announced that it would become a "climate positive" company by 2040.
-The fashion brand also announced that it would commit to a new target reduce chain emissions by 46% by 2030, an increase from an earlier pledge of a 30% reduction.
+The fashion brand also announced that it would commit to a new target to reduce supply chain emissions (i.e. assets not owned or controlled by the reporting organisation) by 46% by 2030, an increase from an earlier pledge of a 30% reduction.
 In March 2021, Burberry was the first luxury brand to be targeted in China as part of the backlash regarding sanctions against the alleged human rights abuses in Xinjiang.
 Brand ambassador and Actress Zhou Dongyu terminated her contract with Burberry.

+In April 2022, after the departure of Marco Gobbetti, the Versace boss Jonathan Akeroyd took over Burberry as the next chief executive in a deal including a £6 million golden hello to cover the loss of bonus and share awards for leaving his previous position.

+In July, 2022, Burberry announced Thai artist Vachirawit Chivaaree as their first Global Brand Ambassador from the South Asia-Pacific Region.

-In 2022, the company's chief operating and financial officer announced a ban on the use of exotic skins—such as alligator and snake—in its collections.
+Later in 2022, the company's chief operating and financial officer announced a ban on the use of exotic skins, such as alligator and snake, in its collections.
 In September 2022, Burberry announced designer Daniel Lee, former creative director of Bottega Veneta, as Riccardo Tisci's replacement as the company's chief creative officer.

-In February 2023 a new logo and branding was introduced under the new creative director Daniel Lee the new branding brought back the Equestrian Knight logo.
-The advertising campigan features famous British models & musicians such as Shygirl, Liberty Ross, Skepta & more.
+In February 2023 a new logo and branding was introduced: this brought back the Equestrian Knight logo.
+The advertising campaign features British models and musicians Shygirl, Liberty Ross and Skepta.